-The waiting list will be closed each year and will not roll over.
+The waiting list will be closed in mid-June each year and will not roll over.
 A new application will have to be made for a new academic year.
+New in-year applications can normally be made from the first full week in July each year.
+Details of opening and closing dates are available online.